 It’s also imperative that the use of data to provide relevant and contextual communication to customers is done the right way.
 Data governance is crucial for a brand to remain on the right side of the line that defines what is permissible and what is desirable.
 With so much available data, though, marketers are well advised to control and use data the best way possible.

 Gamifying the mobile experience is a trend that many service providers and consumer goods companies alike have started to adopt.
 Gamification, the process of involving the user deeply within a brand through interactive, game-like design schemes, contests, competitions, tracking, or similar engagement, is becoming an increasingly popular way to enhance the mobile experience.

-Paid SEO, and the infusion of the resulting anonymous data for experience targeting.
+Paid SEO, and the infusion of the resulting anonymous data for experience targeting is another trend.
 This also enables clever retargeting such as “look-alike” targeting, and interest graph targeting.
-Second, social—we’re now generating more social data than ever before.
+Secondly, pay heed to social marketing — we’re now generating more social data than ever before.
 Therefore, it’s no surprise that social marketing is really the go-to channel of choice for many marketers.

-Three C’s.
 Content marketers, listen up!
-Focusing on the Three C’s—create, curate, cultivate—and working with your digital marketing team to execute these should be the priority.
+Focusing on the Three C’s—create, curate, cultivate—and working with your digital marketing team to execute these should be your priority.
 The more real-time interaction customers expect, the quicker they’re going to expect prompt responses from the brands they interact with.
 We’re experiencing a shift—it’s not enough to simply respond in real-time.
-We now provide content via social (and other channels) in response to customer needs.
-The Three’s C’s apply, but must be done more quickly.
-Moving forward, it’s clear that the advances in digital marketing enable tremendous opportunity for individualized, real-time communication.
+We now provide content via social media (and other channels) in response to customers' needs.
+The Three’s C’s must be applied and quickly.
+Moving forward, it’s clear that the advances in digital marketing enable tremendous opportunities for individualized, real-time communication.
 Marketing is shifting to entertaining, informing, and helping the customer through any and all digital means.